andrewcooke/simple-crypt/README.md

    of your code run as a separate process that exists for a limited time.

 3. All encrypted messages start with a 4 byte header (ASCII "sc", followed by the version number).
-So an adversary is able to recognise that the data are encrypted (and not simply random).
+So an adversary is able to recognize that the data are encrypted (and not simply random).
 You can avoid this by discarding the first 4 bytes of the encrypted data, but you must of course replace them before decrypting, and the code will not inter-operate between versions.